JYiuDev/FOV-Visibility-Demo/README.md

 To put this together,

 ## Issues
+### Dynamic physical objects
-It's very inefficient if any light occluders has to move, interactable objects like doors or movable objects will have to exist in atleast 2 "worlds" and synchronize their transforms.
+It's very inefficient if any light occluders has to move, interactable objects like doors or movable objects will have to exist in atleast 2 "worlds" and synchronize their transform to complete the effect.

-This seems like a bug with the current Godot, but sometimes when opening the the project the path to viewport on the filter shader gets changed for some reason.
-Resetting the node path to the correct node should fix it however it is not a permanent solution.
-Therefore we will manually set the path for shader's sampler2d at runtime for now.
+This issue stems from the method itself, as such it's advised to keep this issue in mind while deciding if this method can work for your game's scope.

+### Shader parameter bug
+During this project there were many instances of the FOV shader reporting an error as it has lost its NodePath parameter which seems to be a bug with the current Godot.
+Resetting the parameter to the correct node via editor only fixed the issue temporarily.
+As a workaround, we can have let the Visibility Manager set the correct parameter after initilization.